Florida & Texas Could Become Zika Hotspots in the US

 Moreno-Madriñán and Turell wrote in the paper that there are several reasons that the US as a whole will not likely see an epidemic the size that Brazil saw, where there were an estimated 440,000–1,300,000 cases in 2015 and 4,783 suspected cases of microcephaly.

-Unlike A. aegypti or A. albopictus, Culex mosquitos feed (i.e., bite people) at night, and they lay their eggs in polluted standing water.
-Generally the best way to avoid getting infected with a virus from a Culex mosquito is to destroy their breeding grounds by drying up standing water sources, and by taking precautions to ward off bites when outdoors at night.
+Unlike A. aegypti or A. albopictus, Culex mosquitoes feed (i.e., bite people) at night, and they lay their eggs in polluted standing water.
+Generally, the best way to avoid getting infected with a virus from a Culex mosquito is to destroy their breeding grounds by drying up standing water sources, and by taking precautions to ward off bites when outdoors at night.

 The Zika Response and Preparedness Appropriations Act of 2o16 provided $350 million in funding to the CDC.
-The CDC just announced it is awarding nearly $184 million of that money in funding to states, territories, local jurisdictions, and universities.
+The CDC announced in late-2016 that it was awarding nearly $184 million of that money in funding to states, territories, local jurisdictions, and universities.
 The money will be used to fund efforts to protect Americans from Zika and health implications of infection with the Zika virus.

 The good news here is that Texas and Florida, expected to be hot spots for the virus and where cases of Zika have already been circulating, are receiving more funds out of the $25 million designated for emergency preparedness and response out of the $184 million than other states.
 Additionally, $8 million in supplemental funding from the $184 million has been distributed by the CDC to 38 states, territories, and local jurisdictions to develop systems to detect microcephaly.